 Insurance for special collections or jewellery

-Most home contents polices ask you to declare 'collections'
+Most contents polices ask you to declare 'collections'

 separately.
-A collection can be DVDs, stamps or anything else - ask
+A collection can be stamps or memorabilia, for example.

 If you don't declare your collections, you may not be able to